 Point 1 - No medical exam, but with some conditions

 It’s true that you don’t need to have blood tests or any other medical exams to get this type of insurance.
-But that doesn’t mean they will give it to you under just any circumstances.
+But that doesn’t mean they will grant coverage under any circumstances, either.
 Only guaranteed issue is granted without any questions.
-With the other types, the insurer will want to know some aspects about your state of health, lifestyle or medical history.
-If your conditions are too poor, you may still have problems getting the policy.
+With the other types, the insurer will want to know some aspects about your state of health, lifestyle, or medical history.
+If your conditions are poor, you may still have problems getting the policy.

 What’s more, insurers will check your information against other databases, such as the MIB database, which collects information from every insurance company.
 They will also get information from traffic authorities and pharmaceutical databases.
 Remember that they will find out your actual condition, so don’t lie or conceal information.